Frequently asked questions

 I used to call a Drinking Water Assessor when I had trouble with my supply.
 What do I do now?

 The roles of Drinking Water Assessor and Drinking Water Facilitator have been disestablished under the Water Services Act 2021.
 We will be taking a different regulatory approach.
 As a supplier of drinking water, you have a duty of care to ensure that water you supply is safe to drink.
-If you have any questions or difficulties supplying safe drinking water, you can contact one of our Regulatory Delivery Team members.
+If you have any questions or difficulties supplying safe drinking water, you can contact one of our Regulatory Operations Team members.
 We’re working closely with Drinking Water Assessors from the PHUs to learn about common needs and challenges of drinking water suppliers.

 What staff will you have and where will they be based?